What is a bowel obstruction?

 Most bowel obstructions are partial blockages that get better on their own.
 Some people may need more treatment.
 These treatments include using liquids or air (enemas) or small mesh tubes (stents) to open up the blockage.

 Surgery is almost always needed when the intestine is completely blocked or when the blood supply is cut off.
 You may need a colostomy or an ileostomy after surgery.
 The diseased part of the intestine is removed, and the remaining part is sewn to an opening in the skin.
-Stool passes out of the body through the opening and collects in a disposable colostomy bag.
+Stool passes out of the body through the opening and collects in a disposable ostomy bag.
+In some cases, the colostomy or ileostomy is temporary until you have recovered.
+When you are better, the ends of the intestine are reattached and the ostomy is repaired.

 If your blockage was caused by another health problem, such as diverticulitis, the blockage may come back if you don't treat that health problem.